pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 m365 search --scopes 'driveItem' --queryText 'filename:report.xlsl AND path:\"https://contoso-my.sharepoint.com/personal/john.doe_contoso_com/Documents/Reports/2024\"'
 ```

-For more information check the following resources:
+For more information, check the following resources:
 - [m365 search](https://pnp.github.io/cli-microsoft365/cmd/search/)

-### Viva Engage Command
+### New Viva Engage command

-We took the first steps in introducing commands that will allow you to manage Viva Engage Communities and we added a get command to retrieve details about the specified community.
+We took the first steps in introducing commands that will allow you to manage your Viva Engage communities.
+We added a `get` command to retrieve details about a specific community.

-To get a specific community by ID. simply run:
+To get a specific community by ID, simply run:

 ```sh
 m365 viva engage community get --id eyJfdHlwZSI6Ikdyb3VwIiwiaWQiOiI0Mjg1NzkwNjE3NyJ9
 ```

-For more information check the following resources:
+For more information, check the following resources:
 - [m365 viva engage community get](https://pnp.github.io/cli-microsoft365/cmd/viva/engage/engage-community-get/)

-### SharePoint Command
+### New SharePoint command

 Do you know what's better than removing list items from a SharePoint list?
 Removing them in a batch!
 In this release, we added a command that will help you be more effective in exactly that.